 Different care team members may have different views on their own professional boundaries.
-Some might be more formal with their patients while others may have a more open personal style.
+Some might be more formal with their patients.
+Others may have a more open personal style.
 The same goes for patients and families.

-Care team members may provide support and connect with families in certain ways such as:
+Care team members may provide support and connect with families by:

 It is always the care team member’s responsibility to maintain boundaries.
-It is not the responsibility of the patient or patient’s family.
+It is not your responsibility.
 Certain inappropriate behaviors from team members are clear: